-On July 28, 2010, the AcSB issued an exposure draft applicable to Canadian publicly accountable enterprises, which proposes that qualifying entities with rate-regulated activities be permitted, but not required, to continue applying the Canadian GAAP accounting standards in Part V of the CICA Handbook and proposes an optional deferral to the adoption of IFRS until January 1, 2013, with earlier application permitted.
-The Corporation believes it is a qualifying entity for the purposes of this deferral.
-The exposure draft is open for comments until August 31, 2010.
-The Corporation intends to respond to the exposure draft.
-A final decision is expected by the AcSB before the end of 2010.
+On July 28, 2010, the AcSB issued an exposure draft applicable to Canadian publicly accountable enterprises, which proposes that qualifying entities with rate-regulated activities be permitted, but not required, to continue applying the Canadian GAAP accounting standards in Part V of the CICA Handbook and proposed an optional deferral to the adoption of IFRS until January 1, 2013, with earlier application permitted.
+The exposure draft was open for comments until August 31, 2010.
+On September 10, 2010, the AcSB issued its decision summary stating that it would only grant an optional one year deferral of IFRS adoption.
+Subsequently, the Canadian Securities Administrators announced that entities subject to rate regulation may defer the adoption of IFRS for up to one year, consistent with the one year deferral granted by the AcSB.

-Due to the continued uncertainty around the timing, scope and eventual adoption of a RRA standard under IFRS and the potential material impact of RRA on the Corporation's financial statements, if the AcSB's exposure draft is approved, the Corporation expects to defer its adoption of IFRS accordingly, and continue to prepare its consolidated financial statements in accordance with Canadian GAAP to maintain the use of RRA.
+Given these recent developments and due to the continued uncertainty around the timing, scope and eventual adoption of a RRA standard under IFRS and the potential material impact of RRA on the Corporation's financial statements, the Corporation has decided to elect the optional one year deferral of its adoption of IFRS.
+Accordingly, the Corporation will continue to prepare its consolidated financial statements in accordance with Canadian GAAP for 2011.

-As a result of these developments related to RRA under IFRS and the uncertainty, discussed below regarding the impact of IFRS on the OEB electricity distribution rate making process, the Corporation cannot reasonably quantify the full impact that adopting IFRS would have on its financial position and future results if it proceeded with adopting IFRS.
-During the deferral period, the Corporation will continue to actively monitor IASB developments with respect to RRA and non-RRA IFRS developments and their potential impact.
+As a result of these developments related to RRA under IFRS and the uncertainty, discussed below regarding the impact of IFRS on the OEB electricity distribution rates application process, the Corporation cannot reasonably quantify the full impact that adopting IFRS would have on its future financial position and results of operations.
+During the deferral period, the Corporation will continue to actively monitor IASB developments with respect to RRA and non-RRA IFRS developments and their potential impacts.